wiktorw3/wpinkwart-website/content/about.md

 ## [Welcome!](https://www.youtube.com/watch?v=rEq1Z0bjdwc)
 {{< image src="/me_wp.jpg" alt="Picture of me!" position="center" style="border-radius: 8px" >}}

 Hey, I'm **Wiktor Pinkwart**.
-Born in Warsaw, but with a global outlook \
-My journey has taken me to live for more than 1 year in the Netherlands, Australia, the UK, and back to Poland, giving me a truly international perspective.
+I grew up in Warsaw and have since called the Netherlands, Australia, and the UK my home at different times.
+Now back in Warsaw, but each of these experiences has uniquely contributed to my global perspective.

-## Academic Background:
+## Education:
 ---
-I studied European Law at Maastricht University.
-During a study exchange at ANU in Australia, I balanced interning at the Polish Embassy with co-founding a first student org diving into blockchain and web3.
-My thesis in 2018 tackled the tricky interplay between blockchain and the GDPR that has been taken effect at that time.
-That is when my passion for technology began to evolve.
+My academic journey started with European Law at Maastricht University.
+The highlight was my time at ANU in Australia, where I dived into the blockchain world and co-founded a student organization focused on blockchain and web3.
+My 2018 thesis on blockchain and GDPR, right when GDPR was taking effect, deepened my already growing passion for technology.

-## Professional Life:
+## Work:
 ---
-As part of my work, I'm navigating through Legal and Compliance challenges at a global fintech startup, **token.com**.
-I'm also the Co-Chair of a Privacy Working Group at **INATBA** (think-tank) where we advise EU regulators on blockchain regulations, including MiCA, TFR and AMLR.
+My professional responsibilities concern navigating through Legal and Compliance challenges at the global fintech - **token.com**.
+Alongside this, I serve as Co-Chair of the Privacy Working Group at **INATBA**, a think tank advising EU regulators on blockchain regulations, including MiCA, TFR and AMLR.

-## Creative Side:
+## Music:
 ---
-Outside of law and tech, I channel my creativity into music.
-I'm a song-writer and music producer, crafting tunes that I share on Spotify - *Departament Magii*.
-It's my way of blending analytical thinking with artistic expression.
+Outside of law and tech, music is my creative escape.
+Crafting songs and producing tracks for Departament Magii on Spotify is how I explore another side of creativity, distinct from my professional life.

-## What is in here?
+## What to expect?
 ---
 In this space, I aim to share updates on: